Monday, November 15, 2010

 Alice C. Linsley

-The young-earth creationists' view is expressed in Coming to Grips with Genesis: Biblical Authority and the Age of the Earth on page 454 where they state: We affirm that the genealogies in Genesis 5 and 11 are chronological, enabling us to arrive at an approximate date of creation of the whole universe.
+The Young Earth view is expressed in Coming to Grips with Genesis: Biblical Authority and the Age of the Earth on page 454: We affirm that the genealogies in Genesis 5 and 11 are chronological, enabling us to arrive at an approximate date of creation of the whole universe.

-One must ask what happened to the genealogy of Genesis 4?
-Genesis 4 and 5 have to be read as one because the Bible makes it clear that these rulers are the descendants of the brothers, Kain and Seth, whose lines intermarried.
-It is exactly here that we can verfiy that these rulers are historical persons since analysis of their kinship pattern reveals that the pattern remained unchanged from Genesis 4-5 to Joseph and Mary.
-That pattern involved each of these rulers having two wives living in separate settlements on a north-south axis.
+The rulers of Genesis 4 and 5 are confirmed as historical persons since analysis of their kinship pattern reveals an authentic marriage and ascendancy pattern.
+These rulers had two wives living in separate settlements on a north-south axis.
 The first wife was a half-sister, as was Sarah to Abraham.
-The second wife, taken before the heir ascended to his father's or maternal grandfather's throne, was a patrilineal cousin or niece, as was Keturah to Abraham.
+The second wife, taken before the ruler ascended to the throne, was a patrilineal cousin, as was Keturah to Abraham.

 No comments: